Chapter 4: Phonology

 Phonetic similarity of allophones

 Why should we treat these two pairs differently?
 We often make the decision based on phonetic similarity, which is how much the relevant phones have in common in terms of their articulation.
 The phones [h] and [ŋ] are both consonants, but that is where their phonetic similarity ends: they differ in phonation, place of articulation, and manner of articulation, which are the main properties that define a consonant.
-This lack of phonetic similarity is a good reason to think that [h] and [ŋ] belong to different phonemes, despite being in complementary distribution.
+This lack of phonetic similarity is a good reason to think that [h] and [ŋ] belong to different phonemes, despite being in complementary distribution in English.

 Of course, we have to be careful when looking at phonetic similarity.
-The two allophones [ɾ] and [tʰ] of the phoneme /t/ discussed in Section 4.1 are both alveolar consonants, but they are other wise very different in phonation and manner of articulation.
+The two allophones [ɾ] and [tʰ] of the phoneme /t/ discussed in Section 4.1 are both alveolar consonants, but they are otherwise very different in phonation and manner of articulation.

 Check your understanding